programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 ## API Access

-You need to register with HathiTrust and then copy in your unique keys before using the HT Data API.
+You need to register with HathiTrust before using the Data API.
 Head over to the [registration portal](https://babel.hathitrust.org/cgi/kgs/request) and fill out your name, organization, and email to request access keys.
 You should receive an email response within a minute or so.
 Click the link, which will take you to a one-time page with both keys displayed.

 In the `hathitrust.ipynb` notebook, examine the very first cell (shown below).
 Fill in your API tokens as directed.
 Then run the cell by clicking "Run" in the notebook navbar.